 Your schedule is unique to you, as is your body, your preferences and your needs.
 That is why following a meal plan laid out by someone else for someone else is not likely to work for you.
 How much time do you have in the morning for breakfast?
 Can you eat snacks during your work day?
 Are you feeding just yourself or your whole family at dinner?
 In order to successfully meal prep you figure out what works for YOU.

 “A goal without a plan is a dream” right?
 And a dream can come true with action.
 You can have all the best intentions in the world to do this or that, what matters more than intentions is a plan.
 Know what you are going to do and how you are going to do it.
 Just expecting that a meal prep plan will happen after you’ve gone to the store and bought a bunch of veggies and meat and intended to cook them into edible meals is a great way to end up ordering pizza because you have a bunch of rotten meat and veggies in the fridge.

 Planning means setting aside time.
 Because time is of high value and limited supply, how we spend our time says everything about our priorities.
-You might want to lose weight and get healthy, but saying you don’t have the time is a bold-faced lie.
-You do have the time.
-You would rather spend it doing something else.
+You might want to lose weight and get healthy, but saying you don’t have the time is telling me it is not a priority and you would rather spend it doing something else.
 That’s ok!
-However, stop lying to yourself and everyone else and admit it.
-You aren’t successful at meal planning and prepping because you have not made it a priority.
+However, you aren’t successful at meal planning and prepping because you have not made it a priority.
 You’re spending your time doing something else.